Visual and Performing Arts

 Trinity-Pawling offers a wide selection of visual, musical, and performing arts courses, ranging from introductory to advanced levels.
 Students are encouraged to explore new mediums and cultivate their artistic expression while thinking creatively and critically.
-From Studio Art to Instrumental Music, Video Production to Theater Practices, the Arts Department prides itself on our diverse course offerings, the strength of our small class sizes, and the expertise of our accomplished artist instructors.
+From Studio Art to Instrumental Music, Video Production to Physical Theater, the Arts Department prides itself on our diverse course offerings, the strength of our small class sizes, and the expertise of our accomplished artist instructors.

 Graduation Requirements